Purdue-CS407-Koi/Koi/docs/install.md

 This guide will take approximately 20 to 30 minutes.

+*Note*: to avoid new changes from the next sprints conflicting with the schema as it currently is, please check out the `sprint-1` tag in this repository before starting the guide.

 - Make sure you have [`pnpm` installed][pnpm-install]. (estimate: 5 minutes)

 [pnpm-install]: https://pnpm.io/installation